What should I know about Disability Support Services?

 What if my exam is online?

 Online exams require the instructor to extend the time allowed.
-Please complete the Exam Request and the Sign-up Genius portion in order to test at the DSS Testing Center.
+Please complete the Exam Request and the Sign-up Genius portion in order to test at the Accommodated Testing Center in ICE116.

 Where do I go to take my exam?